 Buying and selling park homes – getting the right legal advice

 If you have decided to take the plunge and move into a park home, expert legal advice is essential.
-Our conveyancing team includes specialists in mobile park home conveyancing – who will provide personal, quality, pragmatic advice, and make sure that any potential issues are picked up and quickly sorted.
+Our conveyancing team includes specialists in buying and selling mobile park homes.
+We can help you with personal, quality, pragmatic advice, and make sure that any potential issues are picked up and quickly sorted.

-We are experienced and practical, and we look forward to celebrating your new property purchase.
-We provide legal advice to clients locally in Sandy Balls, across Wiltshire, Hampshire, and Dorset and throughout England and Wales – from our offices in Salisbury, Fordingbridge, Andover and Amesbury.
+Our team are experienced and practical, and we look forward to celebrating your new property purchase.
+We provide legal advice to clients locally in Sandy Balls, near Fordingbridge, and the Beverly Hills Park in Amesbury, across Wiltshire, Hampshire, and Dorset and throughout England and Wales – from our offices in Salisbury, Fordingbridge, Andover and Amesbury.

 To speak to one of our park home conveyancing specialists, please call 0800 1404544 or one of our local office numbers [see below] for FREE initial phone advice and an instant no obligation quote.

 Do I need a solicitor to buy a park home?